 Flea larvae like to hide in dark areas close to the ground, like carpets.
 Eggs are commonly found on or near pet’s resting areas.
 Adult fleas prefer to live on the host animal.

 In addition to their annoying, itchy bites, fleas also spread diseases by serving as a vector for disease producing organisms.
 Fleas transmit diseases to both people and pets such as dermatitis, murine typhus, plague and tapeworm.

 Call us.
-Let us asses your situation.
-With the proper treatment and chemicals, we can get your situation under control and eliminate the fleas
+Let us assess your situation.
+With the proper treatment and chemicals we can get your situation under control and eliminate the fleas.

 Contact LONESTAR Pest Solutions for an inspection.